alexchan73/Metadata-extractor/README.md

 What does it do? : You can enter in any files that have EXIF type data to extract metadata from.

-Why did I make this? : To demonstrate my knowledge on extracting EXIF data from files that could be crucial in investigations.
+Why did I make this? : To demonstrate my knowledge on extracting EXIF data from files that could be crucial in investigations in the Digital Forensics Field.
-IMPROVEMENTS:
-*09/01/22 : Instead of displaying just files, I created three lists that will store the following: pdf/jpg/txt/png/etc.. , folders, files that start with a ".".
-* - For those lists, I also color coded them so it can be easier to distinguish
-* Only displays files and color codes them, instead of displaying entire contents.

 Disclaimer:
 * Do not use this tool for criminal purposes, i.e. stalking,  black hat hacking.
 * By doing so, you are subject to criminal penalties